Sv443-Network/SvCoreLib/docs.md

 This library supports both CommonJS ("vanilla" Node.js) and TypeScript.
 Many features are probably incompatible with Deno (unverified).
-With the exception of certain features that rely on the filesystem, HTTP, SQL or console input, this library should be webpack compatible (also unverified).
+With the exception of certain features that rely on the filesystem, HTTP, SQL or console input, this library should be web-compatible (also unverified).

 Please note that I am not good at writing documentations and this library is pretty big so please use the code examples as an additional guide.